oasis-tcs/openc2-ap-er/oc2edr.md

     * MAY respond with status code 500
     * SHOULD respond with 'Containment type argument not populated' in the status text

+* but cannot access the device specified in the device Target
+    * MUST respond with status code 500
+    * SHOULD respond with 'cannot access device' in the status text

 #### 2.3.3.2 Contain file
 Quarantines a file, deleting it from the original location and creating a non-executable copy in a hidden folder.

+OpenC2 Consumers that receive the 'contain file' Command:

+* but cannot access the file specified in the file Target
+    * MUST respond with status code 500
+    * SHOULD respond with 'cannot access file' in the status text

 ### 2.3.4 Allow
 'Allow' can be treated as the mathematical complement to 'Deny' as well as 'Contain'.
 In order for an Allow Command to be sent to a Consumer, the consumer SHOULD have received a Deny or a Contain command as specified in [Section 2.3.2](#232-deny) or [Section 2.3.3](#233-contain).